abhik1368/Shiny_NetPredictor/mds/about.md

 * **Problems:** [Bug reports and feature reqests](https://github.com/abhik1368/Shiny_NetPredictor/issues)
 * **Authors:** [Abhik Seal](https://www.linkedin.com/in/abseal)

+# Video describing how to use it.
+<iframe width="420" height="315" src="//www.youtube.com/embed/xosGDuc3rdg" frameborder="0" allowfullscreen></iframe>

 # Start Prediction

 This tab allows you to select your data source for use with the Netpredictor